 If your sighthound is crossed with a bigger breed - say you have a bull lurcher, it is likely that our clothes won’t be the best fit as they are designed for dogs with slim heads and necks and many cross breeds have bigger heads and necks.
 My advice here is to choose one of our scooped neck designs - Norfolk or Norwich coats and maybe request a Nimbus neck on a fleece - this is half the length and will be easier to get over bigger heads.

-So, there you have it – we primarily design clothes for whippets, which scale down to Italian Greyhounds and up to Greyhounds.
-I don’t claim to be an expert in Iggies or greyhounds in fact there are other companies out there doing clothes for these breeds so very much better than we do.
+So, there you have it - we primarily design clothes for whippets, which scale down to Italian Greyhounds and up to Greyhounds.
+I don’t claim to be an expert in Iggy or greyhound sizing, in fact there are other companies out there doing clothes for these breeds so very much better than we do.
 But whippets I do know, having shared my life with them for over 15 years.
 They are our main focus and will always be.